 - Are there too many images that slow down the site?

-None of these items are likely to present large issues for your students on their own, but when systematically incorporated into the design of a course, unit or subject, can achieve impactful improvements to the student experience.
-Remember that the frustrations you face when using a platform are likely to be similar to those your students face.
-Keep this in mind and your online course design should improve in leaps and bounds.
+Try to remember the frustrations you face when using a platform are likely to be similar to those your students face and design them out where you can.
+Keep this fact in mind will help your online course design in leaps and bounds.

-Have you any views on the User Interface or User Experience design of Learning Management System or your online teaching that you would like to share?
+Have you any views you would like to share?
 Post your thoughts below!